 Born and raised in Jerusalem, Shai served in the Israeli military between 1994 and 1997.
 He earned a B.A. in Journalism from the Queensland University of Technology in Brisbane, Australia, and a Master’s degree in Near and Middle Eastern Studies from the School of Oriental and African Studies (SOAS) at the University of London in the UK.
 In 2006, Shai was awarded a Rotary Peace Fellowship and studied for a second Master’s in Global History, along with Arabic and Conflict Resolution at UNC-Chapel Hill.
 While a Rotary Peace Fellow, Shai worked in the summer of 2007 with the Cooperative Housing Foundation (CHF) International in Amman, Jordan.
-Shai is a native speaker of Hebrew, a continuing student of Arabic, a trained mediator for North Carolina Superior Court Mediated Settlement Conferences, and sits on the Board of Directors of American Near East Refugee Aid.
+Shai is a native speaker of Hebrew, a continuing student of Arabic, a trained mediator for North Carolina Superior Court Mediated Settlement Conferences, and sits on the Advisory Council of American Near East Refugee Aid.